Chart Color Schemes

 Transport servicing is moderate compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Public transport analysis shows 37 active transport stops in Kurunjang, consisting of buses.
-These stops are served by 8 different routes, offering a total of 1,739 weekly passenger trips.
-Transport accessibility is considered good, with residents typically located 319 meters from the nearest stop.
-As a predominantly residential area, most residents commute outward, with car being the primary mode at 93%.
-Vehicle ownership averages 1.7 per dwelling, higher than the regional average.
-According to the 2021 Census, 16.9% of residents work from home, which may reflect COVID-19 conditions.
+Kurunjang has 37 active public transport stops, all of which are bus stops.
+These stops are served by eight different routes that together facilitate 1,739 weekly passenger trips.
+The accessibility of public transportation in Kurunjang is rated as good, with residents typically living 319 meters from the nearest stop.
+As a predominantly residential area, most residents commute outside Kurunjang, primarily by car (93%).
+On average, there are 1.7 vehicles per dwelling in Kurunjang, which is higher than the regional average.
+According to the 2021 Census, 16.9% of Kurunjang's residents work from home, a figure that may have been influenced by COVID-19 conditions.

-Service frequency averages 248 trips per day across all routes, equating to approximately 47 weekly trips per individual stop.
+The service frequency across all routes averages 248 trips per day, equating to approximately 47 weekly trips per stop.

 Frequently Asked Questions - Transport